education.vic.gov.au

 Profile meetings should generally be scheduled at intervals of no less than 2 years (24 months) and no more than 7 years, depending on the student’s age and individual circumstances, except in exceptional circumstances.

-In these cases, schools must contact their regional disability coordinator prior to requesting a profile within 24 months and seek their advice and support.
+In these cases, schools must contact their regional disability coordinator prior to requesting a profile within 24 months and seek their advice and guidance.
 The regional disability coordinator will advise if an early profile is appropriate.
-The facilitator service will confirm that the regional disability coordinator has been consulted before progressing the subsequent profile request.
-The school should keep a record of the regional disability coordinator advice.
+The facilitator service will confirm that the regional disability coordinator has provided guidance before progressing the subsequent profile request.
+The school should keep a record of the regional disability coordinator’s guidance.
+The final decision to submit a subsequent profile request within 6 to 24 months is the school’s responsibility after considering the regional disability coordinator’s guidance.

 Schools can submit a subsequent profile request within 24 months request at: Disability Inclusion Facilitator ServiceExternal Link .